 It’s important to note that every light has its own color or temperature, and you should factor that in to be consistent with your intended aesthetic or your brand.
 Here’s a tutorial for DIY lighting that goes into more detail, and if you’re interested in professional lighting here’s an Aputure’s guide on cinematic lighting for your streams.

-Listing the best cameras for livestreaming and why is a separate article.
+Listing the best cameras for live-streaming and why is a separate article.
 So for now, we’re going to focus on some of the best camera angles for DJ streaming.
+The three most popular camera angles are a front facing shot, side angle, or birds eye view.
+Check out some examples below!

 This angle can work as a close-up and at a distance.